ngoc-nguyen-0/Re_thinking_MI/README.md

-# Implementation of paper Re-thinking Model Inversion Attacks Against Deep Neural Networks - CVPR 2023
+# Implementation of paper "Re-thinking Model Inversion Attacks Against Deep Neural Networks" - CVPR 2023

 ## 1. Setup Environment
 This code has been tested with Python 3.7, PyTorch 1.11.0 and Cuda 11.3.